marjorieechu/Grafana-dashboard-import-export/Grafana-IE-PY/Readme.md

 Build the Docker image: docker build -t grafana-dashboard-exporter-image .
 Run the container:
-docker run -v /path/to/dashboard/folder:/app/Dashboard grafana-dashboard-exporter This will mount the Dashboard folder on your local machine to the container and allow the script to access the exported dashboards.
+docker run -v /path/to/dashboard/folder:/app/Dashboard grafana-dashboard-exporter docker run --name Dashboard-python-export -v "$(PWD)/../Dashboard:/app/Dashboard" grafana-dashboard-exporter-image

+This will mount the Dashboard folder on your local machine to the container and allow the script to access the exported dashboards.

+In summary, You might want to use Docker in these cases:

+If you need a consistent environment (e.g., Python version, installed dependencies, etc.) across different machines.

+If you want to avoid polluting your local environment with dependencies that only the script needs.

+If you want to automate the process and run the scripts on a cloud or virtual machine without worrying about the underlying OS.

+The case is same for importing the dashboards.
+Use commands: docker build -t grafana-dashboard-importer-image . docker run --name Dashboard-python-import -v "$(PWD)/../Dashboard:/app/Dashboard" grafana-dashboard-importer-image